Siegfried Oberndorfer

 Siegfried Oberndorfer (24 June 1876 in Munich – 1944 in Istanbul) was a Jewish-German physician, pathologist, and cancer researcher.

 Medical studies

 Oberndorfer studied medicine in Munich and Kiel, earning the title of doctor in 1900.
 From October 1900 to September 1901, he assisted Friedrich Wilhelm Zahn in Geneva.
 Working as a ship's doctor, he ended an outbreak of plague on the Hamburg-to-Brazil route in 1901.
-In 1902 he returned to Germany as assistant to the pathological institute of the University of Munich, headed by Otto Bollinger.
+In 1902, he returned to Germany as assistant to the pathological institute of the Ludwig-Maximilians-Universität München, headed by Otto Bollinger.

 Early medical career

 In 1906, Oberndorfer was promoted to lead the pathological institute of the Rechts der Isar Hospital.
-In 1906 he qualified as a professor in pathological anatomy, presenting a thesis on chronic appendicitis.
+In 1906, he qualified as a professor in pathological anatomy, presenting a thesis on chronic appendicitis.
 In 1907, he introduced the medical term carcinoid (German: Karzinoide) that is still in use today.
 From 1910, he headed the pathology department of the Schwabing Clinic in Munich.